- Home

 The right safety guard for your machine will be fully customizable and guard your employees, the machine itself, the machines nearby and the materials.
 It will predict and account for application driven hazards including airborne debris, heat, fumes, smoke, sparks, accidental discharge, spray/mist/fluids and mechanical movement.

-Automated machine guards can accomplish all of the above while requiring less manual interaction.
+Automated machine guarding can accomplish all of the above while requiring less manual interaction.
 Less machine/human contact also reduces operator fatigue and operator error.

-Rite-Hite Automated Barrier Doors and Industrial Safety Doors protect personnel by containing the process and restricting access to dangerous robot/machine movement.
-Rite-Hite's Automated Safety Curtains protect employees from secondary hazards associated with your manufacturing processes, like robotic welding/fixed automation, production lines, machine centers, robotic machine tending applications, cutting systems, environmental separation, clean room applications, CNC routers, etc.
+Rite-Hite's machine guarding automated barrier doors protect personnel by containing the process and restricting access to dangerous robot/machine movement.
+Rite-Hite's Automated Safety Curtains protect employees from secondary hazards associated with your manufacturing processes, like robotic welding/fixed automation, production lines, machine centers, robotic machine tending applications, cutting systems, environmental separation, clean room applications, CNC routers, etc. Hazards include weld flash/sparks, flying debris, mist, spray and other containment and exposures.

 Importantly, all products can be integrated into existing controls to completely automate the manufacturing process.
 Robotic integrators and OEM machine builders can call 866-852-1500 to contact our Regional Sales Office to learn more about customized solutions.